The 16th of August is the last day of the Palio contests held in Siena, Italy.

 In the Palio, the different neighbourhoods of Siena compete against each other for the prize of a silk banner.
-There are 17 neighbourhoods in Siena, most named after an animal: Caterpillar, Dragon, Eagle, Forest, Giraffe, Goose, Owl, Panther, Porcupine, Ram, She-Wolf, Shell, Snail, Tortoise, Tower, Unicorn and Wave.
-Each neighbourhood has its own Palio museum, making for 17 of these in total around the city.
+There are seventeen neighbourhoods in Siena, most named after an animal: Caterpillar, Dragon, Eagle, Forest, Giraffe, Goose, Owl, Panther, Porcupine, Ram, She-Wolf, Shell, Snail, Tortoise, Tower, Unicorn and Wave.
+Each neighbourhood has its own Palio museum, making for seventeen of these in total around the city.

-Only 10 of the districts run in each of the two races each year.
-The 7 that didn’t get to participate the previous year are automatically in, with the remaining 3 selected by draw about 6 weeks in advance.
-Each Palio is treated separately; a different 10 race in the second one, selected by the same rules.
+Only ten of the districts run in each of the two races each year.
+The seven that didn’t get to participate the previous year are automatically in, with the remaining three selected by draw about six weeks in advance.
+Each Palio is treated separately; a different ten teams race in the second one, selected by the same rules.

 During the trials, each of the 10 neighbourhoods chooses its largest open public space and sets out 50 foot tables in rows for a meal of pasta, meat and vegetables.
 The meals are hosted by restaurants.
 Large banquets, called the “Cena della Prova Generale“, are held the night before each final, big race.

 The winning team parades the banner to a church (Santa Maria di Provenzano in July and the Duomo in August) and sings a Te Deum there.
 The banner is then paraded by them around the city and the partying begins in earnest.

 The winning neighbourhood holds its victory banquet sometime around the end of September.

 In the Middle Ages, the neighbourhoods of Siena really did fight with each other.
 Each was an armed camp, owing allegiance to different minor nobles.